SoloNoah/SoloNoah/README.md

  Hello there, I'm **Noah**.
-4th year Software Engineering student.
+Software Engineering graduate.
-Looking for my first full-time job as a SW engineer.
+Looking for my first full-time job as a Frontend/Fullstack developer.

  :sparkles: Main focus:
   * Working on MERN and MEAN stack skills.